dashbitco/broadway/guides/examples/Google Cloud PubSub.md

 ## Implement Broadway callbacks

 In order to process incoming messages, we need to implement the required callbacks.
-For the sake of simplicity, we're considering that all messages received from the queue are just numbers:
+For the sake of simplicity, we're considering that all messages received from the queue are strings and our processor calls `String.upcase/1` on them:

     defmodule MyBroadway do
       use Broadway